longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 50: City Dialog - Present Units

-The :guilabel:`Governor` tab, as highlighted in figure 51, gives information on the Citizen Govenor for this city.
-For more information on how to use the Citizen Govenor refer to :doc:`../../Playing/cma`.
+The :guilabel:`Governor` tab, as highlighted in figure 51, gives information on the Citizen Governor for this city.
+For more information on how to use the Citizen Governor refer to :doc:`../../Playing/cma`.

 .. figure:: ../../_static/images/gui-elements/city-dialog-governor.png
   :align: center
-  :alt: Freeciv21 City Dialog Govenor
+  :alt: Freeciv21 City Dialog Governor
   :figclass: align-center

-  Figure 51: City Dialog - Govenor
+  Figure 51: City Dialog - Governor

 On the right side is the :guilabel:`Citizens` tab, as highlighted in Figure 52.
 The :guilabel:`Citizens` tab